abbec/deferred/Doc/Report/report.md

 as expected.
 To fully leverage all advantages of the algorithm, some implementation of light scissoring is needed.
-Andersson CITE proposes a solution to this problem by dividing the screen into tiles and calculatie which lights contribute to which tiles.
+Andersson CITE proposes a solution to this problem by dividing the screen into tiles and calculate which lights contribute to which tiles.
 This can be implemented with the help of compute shaders, a feature available in DirectX 11.
+In this compute shader step, light culling is performed by determining visible light sources for each tile.
+The compute shader steps then results in number of visible light sources and index list of visible light sources per tile.
+This is then accumulated and combined with shading albedos to produce the final pixel color.

 Deferred shading is also a very good platform for various post-processing effect since there is already a texture resource